 Introduction

+[Nokia comment: We propose to use the introductory text from the other working document (A1) and thus to harmonize this text with the other document.]

 It is generally understood that any potential deployment of cognitive radio systems in the white space spectrum that can exist in any frequency band will need to ensure the protection of the incumbent radio services, both in band and in adjacent bands.
 White space devices (WSDs) are devices that can use white space spectrum and meet the above requirement by employing required cognitive capabilities.

 Following CEPT Report 24 [1], the frequency range 470-790 MHz was considered as a candidate band for a WSD usage.
 The first step towards formulating appropriate technical and operational requirements for WSDs in this band has been made in ECC Report 159 [2] to ensure the protection of the incumbent radio services to which this band is allocated.
 One of the issues, ECC Report 159[2] looked into, was the assessment of the appropriateness of the geo-location technique to provide the required protection.